No Holds Barred (1989 film): Plot

-Rip Thomas is the World Wrestling Federation Heavyweight Champion, and his appearances on network television have been a thorn in the side of Mr. Tom Brell, the head of the struggling World Television Network.
-Rip is a huge ratings draw while WTN is the lowest rated television network.
+Rip Thomas is the WWF Heavyweight Champion, and his appearances on network TV have been a thorn in the side of Mr. Tom Brell, the head of the struggling World Television Network.
+Rip is a huge ratings draw, while WTN is the lowest-rated TV network.
 The day after Rip's most recent title match against Jake Bullet, Brell attempts to entice Rip into joining his network, but he refuses.
 Angry at being stood up by a man he considers a "jock ass", Brell tries to exact revenge by hiring his goons to jump Rip in his limo, but Rip successfully fights them off.

 Later, Brell visits the No Count Bar, where he comes up with his own wrestling program called The Battle Of The Tough Guys.
 The show is successful due to the introduction of Zeus, an ex-convict and former protege of Rip's trainer, Charlie.
 Zeus wins the $100,000 tournament and becomes Brell's prized fighter.

 Samantha Moore, a corporate spy, is sent by Brell to seduce Rip.
 However, Rip's good nature and dedication to charity win her over, and she confesses her identity to the wrestler and turns to his side.
 Brell learns of Samantha's defection and, vowing revenge, sends his underlings to kidnap and rape her.
 Rip thwarts their efforts, throwing one of the stooges into a tree trunk.

 Later, Rip is at a charity event when Brell and Zeus arrive, demanding that Rip prove his honor by fighting Zeus on The Battle Of The Tough Guys.
 Rip declines, wanting to set a good example for the children around him.
 Meanwhile, Rip's younger brother Randy and his friend, Craig, decide to check out Zeus for themselves, attending a fight being held in a warehouse.
 After watching Zeus defeat the monstrous Rebar Lawless, Craig identifies Randy as Rip's brother to Brell and his associates.
-Randy attempts to defend himself but Zeus brutally beats him, sending him to the hospital.
+Randy attempts to defend himself, but Zeus brutally beats him, sending him to the hospital.
 Enraged, Rip accepts Zeus' challenge to avenge his brother.
-While Zeus spends all his time training, Rip spends his time leading up to the match helping the almost paralyzed Randy learn to walk again.
+While Zeus spends all his time training, Rip spends his time leading up to the match, helping the almost-paralyzed Randy learn to walk again.

-On the night of the match, Brell has Samantha kidnapped and orders Rip to go ten minutes with Zeus before losing the fight to save her life.
+On the night of the match, Brell kidnaps Samantha and orders Rip to spend 10 minutes with Zeus before losing the fight to save her life.
 As the battle begins, Samantha escapes, but just as Brell's goons corner her, Charlie and Craig rescue her and defeat them.
 Back in the arena, Zeus gains the upper hand and ruthlessly pummels Rip, even attempting to impale him through the chest with one of the steel ring posts.
 Randy urges his brother to fight back.
-Rip is re-energized by Randy's words and once he sees Samantha is safe, gains a second wind and starts to turn the tide on Zeus.
+Rip is re-energized by Randy's words, and once he sees Samantha is safe, he gains a second wind and starts to turn the tide on Zeus.
 The fight destroys the ring, with Rip and Zeus continuing the battle up through the stands as Brell watches from the control room.